 Oiling and Maintenance.

 Having left your board to air dry until completely dry and free of any water or dampness go ahead and apply your care products generously.
 Application whilst the wood is still damp will lock the moisture in the board and this should be avoided.
-Firstly, just pour a tablespoon amount of mineral oil on your board and rub this in with your hand until the whole board is coated.
+Firstly, just pour a glug or two of mineral oil on your board and rub this in with your hand until the whole board is coated.
 Allow it to be absorbed and repeat if it is all absorbed very quickly.
 Do this on both sides.
 After it has all absorbed, using a lint free cloth, apply enough of the board butter to smear over the top surface and sides of the board.
 Rub this in gently, working the board butter in to the wood, and leave until fully absorbed.
 If your board has rubber feet use them otherwise stand the board flat side down but with something underneath to allow air to circulate.
 You can use almost anything for this such as a few cans, some coins or a drying rack.
 Leave for a few hours to dry but overnight is better.
 When the board butter is fully absorbed or the board is unable to absorb any more, buff to a soft sheen with a dry cloth and start chopping.
 In normal use this should only be necessary once per fortnight.

 It is hard to ‘over oil’ or ‘over butter’ so be generous.
 If there is oil or butter on the surface after an hour that is not being absorbed then your board is full up!, and that’s no bad thing.
 Just wipe of the residue.
 In between cycles a little touch up here and there on any dry bits is all you should need.

 If cared for properly your board should last a very long time indeed.
 To help you, here are our top tips…